Skip to content

 What is a cryptocurrency broker?

-A cryptocurrency broker is a middleman between the buying party (the consumer) and the cryptocurrency exchange.
-An some cases a broker buys up big amounts of cryptocurrency and offer them on their own platform.
-Lately, we see more and more brokers that do not have a stock, but immediately places the offer (of the buying party) on the exchange.
+A cryptocurrency broker is a middleman between the buying party (you as a consumer) and the cryptocurrency exchange.
+In some cases, a broker buys large amounts of cryptocurrency and offers them on their own platform.
+Lately, we see more and more brokers that do not hold stock, but automatically place the consumer’s order on an exchange.
+Nowadays, we increasingly see exchanges also offering a simple broker portal alongside their advanced trading platform.
+This has made the difference between a broker and an exchange smaller.
 The process looks like this:

-• The exchange delivers the coins to the supplied wallet.
+3. The exchange delivers the coins to the specified wallet.

 What is the difference between a broker and an exchange?